jonassapienza123/information-security/h1Should_Tero_Wear_a_Helmet.md

-h1#Should Tero wear a helmet
+# Should Tero wear a helmet

 A) There are many simple practices the average person and companies should follow.
 Some of the most important ones are listed below:
 - Using strong and unique passwords